 These cocoa muffins are only slightly sweet and have an adult-like cocoa flavor rather than an overtly fudgy chocolate smack.
 Between their restrained chocolatiness and the fact that we call them muffins rather than cupcakes, it’s really quite easy to convince yourself they’re healthy.–Renee Schettler Rossi

 - Quick Glance

 - Makes 12 muffins

 Gently rock each muffin back and forth to release it.
 Remove the muffins from the pan and cool for 5 minutes more on the rack before serving.
-If storing or freezing the muffins, cool them completely before sealing in an airtight container or in freezer-safe plastic bags.
+If storing or freezing the muffins, cool them completely before sealing in an airtight container or in resealable plastic bags.
 The muffins will stay fresh for up to 24 hours at room temperature or up to 2 months in the freezer.
 Originally published September 22, 2004.

 I had a chocolate craving and found this cocoa muffins recipe and I will definitely be making them again.
 They’re moist, chocolatey, and delicious.
 And they’re not overly sweet.

 I’d never have thought to put a pat of butter on a warm chocolate muffin, but I did as the recipe suggested and it was delicious.
 I also like that these freeze well.
 Freezing them is great for portion control, especially since my hubby and son aren’t big chocolate eaters and I don’t feel I have to eat up a whole bunch before they go bad.
 I can eat one, save one for the next day, and freeze the rest for later.